 What Is Autoimmune Disorder?

-“Auto” mean self; so, “autoimmunity” basically means your immune system takes aim at itself.
+“Auto” means self; so, “autoimmunity” basically means your immune system takes aim at itself.

 More than 23 million Americans suffer from autoimmunity, which makes it the third most common category of illness in the United States after cancer and heart disease.
-Yet, 90 percent of Americans cannot name a single autoimmune disease, writes Donna Jackson Nakazawa in her book The Autoimmune Epidemic (Simon & Schuster, 2008).
+Yet, 90 percent of Americans cannot name a single autoimmune disease, writes Donna Jackson Nakazawa in her book The Autoimmune Epidemic.
 “It boggles the mind,” she says.
 The name deserves some of the blame.
 “Autoimmune disease” is an umbrella term for dozens of conditions, most of which do not actually use the word “autoimmune” in their titles.

 At first, the medical establishment more or less missed this epidemic because specialists who rarely talked to one another treated individual diseases in a vacuum, says Nakazawa.
 Patients suffering from joint problems, like rheumatoid arthritis and lupus, typically saw rheumatologists; those with skin issues, like psoriasis, went to dermatologists; gut disorders, like Crohn’s disease, ulcerative colitis, and irritable bowel syndrome, fell under the jurisdiction of gastroenterologists; and so on.
 “There was no one standing on the mountaintop saying, ‘Wow, look what’s happening in all these valleys,’” Nakazawa says.